 Youngest – Charmers, Manipulators, Salespeople, Entertainers, Friendly

 Now, it’s time to talk about the babies of the family.
-Generally, the babies are known as the charmers, manipulaters, and are natural salespeople at an early age.
+Generally, the babies are known as the charmers, manipulators, and are natural salespeople at an early age.
 Entertainment comes a little too natural for them, and as a result, onlookers watch their every move.
 A few years ago on a road trip, we took a train to reach one of our destinations.
 Because of the limited seating arrangements, my youngest sibling, was placed next to several Asians who had just moved to the United States.
 About 30 minutes later, the Asians knew more about America than they probably wanted, and told my parents they felt like they had known my family for years.
-My mom has always been worried that my baby brother is a “little too friendly” with strangers and would be the perfect victim for a kidnapper.
+My mom has always been worried that my baby brother is a “little too friendly” with strangers and that he would be the perfect victim for a kidnapper.
 Thankfully though, that nightmare has never come true.
 In addition to being friendly, he has always been ridiculously teachable.
-For years, I’ve taken him under my wing and enrolled him in “boyfriend training” taught by yours truly.
-It’s been wildly successful, and I highly reccomend it!
-He has learned everything from sauteeing, cooking gourmet meals, cleaning, giving back massages, doing laundry, braiding hair, serving breakfast in bed, and much more.
-I always remind him that his future wife and I will be instant friends, and she will forever thank me for my investment.
+For years, I’ve taken him under my wing and enrolled him in “boyfriend training”.
+It’s been wildly successful, and I highly recommend it!
+He has learned everything from sautéing, cooking gourmet meals, cleaning, giving back massages, doing laundry, braiding hair, serving breakfast in bed, and much more.
+I always remind him that his future wife and I will be instant friends.
+She will forever thank me for my investment.

 Only Child – Similar to First Borns, Mini-Adults, Responsible